-There are several consequences that individuals convicted of domestic abuse charges might have to deal within the context of divorce.
+There are several consequences that individuals convicted of domestic abuse charges might have to deal with within the context of divorce.
 FindLaw's resource page on the subject lists the following potential repercussions of carrying certain types of criminal charges or convictions:

 - The court might arbitrate requirements for child visitation

 - The victim might be able to skip the mediation phase of the divorce

 - A judge could terminate parental rights

 - The alleged victim might pursue a protective order

 Anyone could potentially benefit from reviewing the information on the FindLaw page.
 Knowing what does and does not constitute bodily harm or partner violence in Tennessee and avoiding the actions defined in those sections of the law could prevent persistent problems for an individual's future, such as criminal convictions, limited familial interaction, and a damaged reputation.